7/6/2022

 Large-scale charging infrastructure for EVs - invest smart and forward-looking

 To enable and accelerate the electrification of the car fleet in Flanders, there is a need for more charging stations.
 Companies can also play an important role here.
-But besides incentives, there are also pitfalls.
+But in addition to incentives, there are also pitfalls.
 Making well-considered choices today, however, avoids problem situations in the future.

 Today and (over)tomorrow

 Larger companies with large parking lots will eventually need to provide a lot of charging stations.
-In addition to their own company cars, customers, suppliers, other visitors and employees will increasingly want/need to charge their electric cars.
+Besides their own company cars, customers, suppliers, other visitors and employees will increasingly want/need to charge their electric cars.

 First, current and future needs must be identified.
 Who are the users?
 Is this about in-house staff or rather customers, suppliers or public visitors?
 What are the needs of each type of user?
 What cars do they have and how fast do they need to be charged?